-3.5 In which markets where you operate do these commitments cover?
+3.5 Referring to 3.3 and 3.4, In which markets where you operate do these commitments cover?

 Applies Globally

 3.6 Does your company use RSPO certified sustainable palm oil and oil palm products in goods you manufacture on behalf of other companies?